 Today, more than half of the world’s population lives in urban areas.
 By 2050, that number is expected to rise to two-thirds.
 If cities and urban areas continue to be designed as they are now, the aforementioned issues will only worsen.
 In order to reduce the impacts of water runoff and the UHI effect, strategies must be put in place to cope with the increasing urbanisation of our environment.

 Permeable paving has long been an option to help reduce the impact of water runoff by trapping water and filtering it via the base material through to the soil.
 The pavers thereby prevent pollutants from collecting on the paving surface.
 However, traditional permeable pavers are limited in their effectiveness, with the ‘permeable’ aspect being restricted to the gaps between the pavers.

 Premier Hydropavers® looks set to help solve this issue.
-These pavers are capable of infiltrating more than 1500mm of rainfall per hour, easily infiltrating the manufacturer’s minimum infiltration rate of 60 mm/h.
+These pavers are capable of infiltrating more than 1500mm of rainfall per hour, easily infiltrating the manufacturer’s minimum infiltration rate of 25 mm per minute.
 Doing so removes the need for additional drainage systems.

 With a proper base material, that water can then return to the soil or natural water table.Premier Hydropavers® are additionally capable of retaining the water if less than 6mm of rain falls in a day.
 Captured water is then set to evaporate back into the atmosphere over time.
 Another advantage to this is that evaporated water can provide a cooling effect, reducing the impact of the UHI effect.

 The UHI effect is not a new phenomenon, but it is increasing in intensity as cities are continually built up and existing forms of shading, such as trees, are removed.
 Dark surfaces such as asphalt – alongside other materials with high thermal mass, such as concrete – absorb heat during the day and slowly release it over time, causing temperature differences of around five degrees between urban environments and their surrounds.